zpropheter/DeviceDiag/README.md

 - **`USER_GUIDE.md`** — a page-by-page tour of the app: what's on each tab, where to find things, what's clickable.
-- **`ARCHITECTURE.md`** — the technical reference: data flow, what each file does, the data model, and the design decisions that aren't obvious from the code alone.
-Read this first if you're picking the project back up after time away, or rebuilding a piece of it from scratch.
 - **`SUPPORT_GUIDE.md`** — end-user-facing documentation for support staff
   using the built app.
+- **`ARCHITECTURE.md`** — the technical reference: data flow, what each file does, the data model, and the design decisions that aren't obvious from the code alone.

 ## What it does